Let’s talk about non-resident bank accounts in Portugal…

 In fact, we think it’s one of the most interesting pockets of opportunity in Portugal right now.

-We’ve talked a lot about the relative ease to open a non-resident bank account in Portugal.
+We’ve talked a lot about the relative ease to open a bank account in Portugal.
 But, it’s not without its challenges.

 And certain non-resident bank accounts in Portugal have restrictions and limitations.